SystemsApproach/ops/lifecycle.rst

 The CI/CD toolchain introduced in this chapter works only when applied in concert with an end-to-end versioning strategy, ensuring that the right combination of source modules get integrated, and later, the right combination of images get deployed.
+Remember, the high-level challenge is to manage the set of features that our cloud supports, which is to say, everything hinges on how we do versioning.

 Our starting point is to adopt the widely-accepted practice of *Semantic Versioning*, where each component is assigned a three-part